On March 9, 1990, a line of vehicles left the Village of Arborg.

 Feb.
 11, 1990

 St. Andrews looked shocked as they exited the ice.
 We were shocked.
-I think everyone in the building was shocked.
+I think everyone in the arena was shocked.

-They announced our team, and we stepped onto the ice and into our entrance block formation.
+When the P.A. announced our team, and we glided into our entrance block formation.
 A four-by-four square of skaters.
-Slap legs, shoulder hold, left-right-left, change line at the corner, turn, regroup into the original block.
+Slap legs, shoulder hold, left leg-right-left, right leg-left-right.
+Drop arms at corner and regroup, and left leg-right-left.

 Maybe we couldn’t match St. Andrews’ technical level or artistic elegance – but we had speed, power, and a funky style.
 Think Viktor Petrenko and Kurt Browning during the early-90s.
 We were a team of Kurts.

 We hit our starting position – an “A.” Yes, “A” for Arborg.
 I don’t recall much about the program, I’ve heard those are either the best or worst.
 Considering the reaction from the crowd, it must have been good.
 One moment stands out.
-Near the end of the program, we performed a forward kickline with a shoulder hold into a perfectly timed lunge.
-And zero falls.
+Near the end of the program, we performed a forward, fast-pace, low kickline with a shoulder then our team captain counted down and we dropped into a perfectly timed lunge.
+Night and day from the above photo.

 After our program, we sat in the changing room.
 We were fixing our hair.
 Pretending to dig in our skating bags.
 Trying to keep busy until the results were posted.
 But within 10 minutes, we were back on the ice for the medal ceremonies with the results shrouded in mystery.
 Our coach, Joanne, and our team manager were also in the dark.

 At the previous Interlake Regional Precision Competition, our team learned we won a silver medal before the ceremonies.
-Rarely is a result an on-ice or near-podium surprise.
-This felt like the 1988 Winter Games in Calgary.
-When the audience didn’t know which Brian – Boitano or Orser – won the gold until the winner was announced during the medal ceremony.
+Rarely are result an on-ice or near-podium surprise.
+This felt like the 1988 Winter Games in Calgary when most of the audience didn’t know which Brian – Boitano or Orser – won the gold until the medal ceremony.

 Meanwhile, the St. Andrews Precise-ettes Novice and the Arborg Junior team stood side-by-side.
-St. Andrews seemed less jubilant than last season’s Regionals when they were doing the wave during the ceremonies.
+St. Andrews seemed less jubilant than the previous season’s Regional ceremony when they were doing the wave.

-We were furthest for medal delivery, and we weren’t paying attention to how many categories were in the competition because in 1990, the amount of precision teams had doubled.
+We were furthest for medal delivery, and we weren’t paying attention to how many categories were in the competition because in 1990 the amount of precision teams more than doubled.

-Maybe there was a miscommunication, but during a stretch of silence, medals appeared for the advanced category teams.
+Maybe there was a miscommunication, but during a stretch of silence, medals appeared for the advanced category team.

 And 16 faces fell.

 Gold medals were facing our team.
-Some of us glanced at St. Andrews, where there was a row of silver.
-We started to whisper and turn to each other, shrugging our shoulders with a “What’s going on?” reaction.
-St. Andrews was silent.
-A few were digging their toe picks into the ice.
+Some of us glanced at St. Andrews, where there was a row of silvers.
+We turned and whispered to each other, shrugging our shoulders with a, “What’s going on?” reaction.
+Fully expecting the Stonewall skaters to switch positions.

-Was this a mistake?
-Were the skaters on dowel duty going to switch spots?
-Murmurs were heard throughout the arena.
-The P.A. announcer hesitated before they said, “And the silver medal in the advanced category goes to … the St. Andrews Precise-ettes.”
+Murmurs could be heard throughout the arena.
+There was even a hesitation before the P.A. announcer said, “And the gold medal in the advanced category goes to … the Arborg … “

-Joanne was waiting in our changing room, crying, and when we returned she was hugging everyone, saying how proud she was of us.
-Once she left, our team was buzzing, talking about our season, winning provincials.
+Joanne was waiting in our changing room- and she was crying and hugging people, saying how proud she was of us.
+When she left, our team was buzzing, talking about our season, winning provincials.
 A teammate said, ” … and our name was in the Free Press,” Manitoba’s largest newspaper.
 At that time, when you live in a small town – a village – and your precision team’s name appears on the same page as NHL scores, it’s a thrill.

-The 1990 Regionals were bittersweet.
-It was still daylight as we drove home.
+It was still daylight as when we left and arrived home.
 We were happy, ecstatic, name the adjective.
 However, it didn’t hit me until the next competitive season that my precision days were over.
-There weren’t enough people in my age category for a team.

-The majority of the Arborg Juniors hung up their competitive skates, a couple for the second time.
+Some of the Arborg Juniors hung up their competitive skates, a couple for the second time.
+Some of the older girls stopped skating.
 Those of us who continued skating focused on singles.
 A handful of our younger members balanced both disciplines.

-At times, I wonder does the 1990 Arborg Junior team ever think about that season.
-I hope the answer is “once in awhile.”
+Sometimes, I wonder if the 1990 Arborg Junior team ever thinks about that season.
+I hope the answer is once in awhile.

-Especially that day in 1990, when the impossible was possible.
+Especially that day in 1990, when the impossible became possible.

 ~~~~~~~~~~